If a professional chef is the heart of a kitchen, where does the chef’s heart lie?

 High Carbon German steel ensures longevity and sharpness.
 Laser-controlled edges stay sharp for a long time with a consistent blade angle.

 Full rat tang runs across the Polypropylene handle.
 This comfortable handle is supported by a full bolster bluff for the safety of your fingers.
 Both the blade design and the bolster balance the moves during any cutting or slicing job.

 A few users have found difficulties while cutting with the wavy blade.
 With a flat stroke, it may seem complicated but if you can rotate the blade along the edge, it will make things easier.

 - Higher price

-One of the best budget knives in our review that is made from superior quality German steel.
-The tapered stainless-steel cuts through any common vegetables and fruits in your kitchen.
+One of the best budget knives in our review is made from superior quality German steel.
+The tapered stainless steel cuts through any common vegetables and fruits in your kitchen.

 The stainless-steel blade is made from German steel through Swiss technology.
 You may find the outlook very modest, but the conical ground of the blade is there for ultimate precise cuts.